2018 Accredited Online Nurse Practitioner Programs

 The online NP master’s degree is a specialized degree program.
 Prospective NPs should decide which area of advanced practice care they would like to work in.
 Potential clinical areas include acute care, adult care, family care, geriatric care, pediatric nursing, and psychiatric/mental health nursing.

-Family nurse practitioners (FNP) provide collaborative healthcare for patients across the lifespan, from infancy to adulthood.
+Family nurse practitioners (FNP) provide collaborative healthcare for patients of all ages, from infants to adults.
 They work in many different settings, including hospitals, outpatient clinics, private practice, and urgent care clinics.
 Responsibilities for FNPs include interviewing and counseling patients, reviewing patient medical histories, performing physical examinations and screenings, promoting self-care and disease prevention, and designing treatment plans.
 Family nurse practitioners provide comprehensive care to individuals while also taking into account the family system as a whole.

 Adult nurse practitioners (ANP) are registered nurses (RNs) who have completed advanced training at the graduate level.
 They specialize in working with patients in all stages of adulthood, from young adults to seniors.
 Some ANPs work independently, while others are employed by hospitals, clinics, or public health units and work as part of a larger healthcare team to provide primary or acute care services to patients.